APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Related Work

 \emph{$\bullet$ Template-based repair techniques.} These techniques generate patches by designing pre-defined fix patterns to mutate buggy code snippets with the retrieved donor code \cite{koyuncu2020fixminer, liu2019Tbar, Liu2019Avatar}.
-For example, Liu et al. \cite{liu2019Tbar} revisit the repair performance of repair patterns using a systematic study that evaluates the effectiveness of a variety of fix patterns summarized from the literature.
-Among them, the recent PraPR technique \cite{ghanbari2019prapr} is able to generate plausible and correct patches for 148 and 43 real bugs, respectively, which is the largest number of bugs reported as fixed for Defects4J when published.
+For example, Liu et al. \cite{liu2019Tbar} revisit the repair performance of repair patterns (i.e., Tbar) using a systematic study that evaluates the effectiveness of a variety of fix patterns summarized from the literature. \revise{ Tbar is able to generate 101 plausible patches for 101 bugs and 74 of them are considered to be fixed correctly (i.e., semantically identical to the human-written patch). }

+\revise{PraPR \cite{ghanbari2019prapr} is able to generate plausible patches for 148 real-world Defects4J bugs using JVM bytecode mutation but only 43 bugs are correctly fixed. }

 \emph{$\bullet$ Learning-based repair techniques.} These techniques attempt to fix bugs enhanced by machine learning techniques \cite{2019White, tufano2019empirical, gupta2017deepfix, lutellier2020coconut, li2020dlfix, jiang2021cure} and are getting increasing attention recently.
-For example, Tufano et al. \cite{tufano2019empirical} extensively evaluate the ability of neural machine translation techniques to generate patches from bug-fixes commits in the wild.
-Li et al.~\cite{li2020dlfix} adopt a tree-based RNN encoder-decoder model (i.e., DLFix) to learn code contexts and transformations from previous bug fixes.
+For example, Tufano et al. \cite{tufano2019empirical} extensively evaluate the ability of neural machine translation techniques to generate patches from bug-fixes commits in the wild. \revise{ Chen et al. \cite{chen2019sequencer} propose a novel end-to-end approach (i.e., SEQUENCER) to program repair based on sequence-to-sequence learning.
+SEQUENCER generates plausible patches for 19 bugs and 14 bugs are considered to be correctly fixed.} Li et al.~\cite{li2020dlfix} adopt a tree-based RNN encoder-decoder model (i.e., DLFix) to learn code contexts and transformations from previous bug fixes.
 Lutellier et al. \cite{lutellier2020coconut} propose a new context-aware NMT architecture (i.e., CoCoNut) that represents the buggy source code and its surrounding context separately, to automatically fix bugs in multiple programming languages.

-In our experiment, we select 22 representative APR tools (e.g., SimFix, ACS, and SEQUENCER) from the four categories, representing state-of-the-art techniques in the corresponding category.
+\revise{We find that although APR is widely investigated, the correctness of APR-generated patches is still a long-standing challenge in the literature \cite{winter2022developers}.} In our experiment, we select 22 representative APR tools (e.g., SimFix, ACS, and SEQUENCER) from the four categories, representing state-of-the-art techniques in the corresponding category.
 Then we evaluate {\toolname} on the plausible patches (i.e., passing the original test cases) generated by these APR techniques.